 - Gateway Clipper Fleet riverboats provide great views of the city while transporting you to PNC Park or Heinz Field.
 Or take a longer dining or sightseeing cruise and really enjoy the views.

 What to Eat and Drink

 Pittsburgh is a shot and a beer town.
 It's a place where people put French fries on their sandwiches and salads, and loudly cheer on the Steelers and Penguins in front of big-screen TVs at bars.
-But it also has farm-to-table restaurants started by chefs such as Kevin Sousa’s Superior Motors, unique diners such as Pie for Breakfast, eateries with seasonal dishes like Bitter Ends Garden Luncheonette, and fine dining establishments such as Whitfield at Ace Hotel.
+But it also has farm-to-table restaurants started by chefs such as Kevin Sousa’s Superior Motors, eateries with seasonal dishes like Bitter Ends Garden Luncheonette, and fine dining establishments such as Whitfield at Ace Hotel.
+In fact, seven Pittsburgh restaurants and chefs were 2019 James Beard Awards finalists.
 Looking for a plant-based menu?
 Try Apteka for 100 percent vegan European cuisine.

 The city has a lot of bars, from neighborhood joints to cocktail lounges to nightclubs where you can dress up and dance.
 If you'd rather learn about what you're drinking, visit one of the city's craft breweries with the help of Pittsburgh Brewers Guild.
 This region played an important role in the Whiskey Rebellion, so if you drink spirits pay a visit Wigle Whiskey, Maggie’s Farm Rum, or Kingfly Spirits.

 Where to Stay